ED pfee

-ED Pfee is a slogan used by ZANU–PF and Zimbabwe president Emmerson Mnangagwa's supporters as a sign of endorsing him towards the Zimbabwe 2018 elections.
-The ED Pfee slogan is used as a rally chant and social media slogan as #EDpfee.
+ED Pfee is a slogan used by ZANU–PF and Zimbabwe president Emmerson Mnangagwa's supporters as a sign of endorsing him in the 2018 Zimbabwean general election.
+The ED Pfee slogan is used as a rally chant and social media slogan.

 Meaning

 ED is the abbreviation for Emmerson Dambudzo, the president's name and pfee is a Shona slang term connoting penetration.